Foods That Help Boost the Immune System

-Although it is immensely important to keep one’s immune system in an optimum condition, it is just as important to do it in a way that is least intrusive and with minimal negative side effects.
+Although it’s important to keep one’s immune system in optimum condition, it’s just as important to do it in a way that is natural, least intrusive and with minimal negative side effects.

 But before you rush to the drug store or the doctor in search of a quick-fix to combat various viruses and bacteria-based illnesses, consider more natural ways to boost your immune system.

 Exercising regularly, getting adequate sleep, reducing stress, limiting alcohol and drug consumption can go a long way in helping you achieve this goal.

 Developing sustained healthy eating habits should also be a priority.
 Studies show that regularly consuming certain foods can potentially strengthen the immune system.

 Doing so can act as an effective preventative measure while improving your overall health and wellness.
 And food plays a large part in this.
 So what foods are good for the immune system?

 Garlic is thought to boost the immune system and help fight infections as it contains allicin.

 Eat raw garlic often, especially during the cold and flu season.
 Remember, raw garlic is much more effective because it loses some of its powerful benefits, when cooked.

 Citrus fruits contain Vitamin C, and there is solid evidence that Vitamin C increases the production and function of white blood cells (Linus Pauling Institute, Oregon State University), which are instrumental in killing off bacteria and fighting infections, thereby boosting the immune system.